nhsconnect/gpconnect/pages/accessrecord/accessrecord_development_html_implementation_guide.md

 ## Near Real Time View ##

-{% include important.html content="The record returned from the Provider system is near real time." %}
+{% include custominfocallout.html content="**Information:** The record returned from the Provider system is near real time." type="warning" %}

 - Local pending changes (i.e. within a consultation that is actively ongoing) may not be available.
 - The record is machine generated and therefore is not owned or attested by any single clinician.